Specialized shoes for deadlifting and a great all-around lifting shoe for your strength workouts.

 Internal metric length of shoe (in mm)

-Your order will be shipped the next business day if you order before 12pm EST using whatever method you have selected.
+Your order will be shipped the SAME business day if you order before 12pm ET using whatever method you have selected.

-You will receive a shipment notification when your order has been sent, with details of approximate delivery times.
+You will receive a shipping notification when your order has been sent, with details of approximate delivery times.